inlivedev/inlive-js-sdk/packages/room/README.md

 #### Methods

+- `peer.getClientId()`

+  A method to get the client ID currently used by the peer

+- `peer.getRoomId()`

+  A method to get the room ID currently used by the peer

 - `peer.getPeerConnection()`

   A method to get a [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) object.
 This object is useful to get current client connection state and listen for events related to the WebRTC connection.